• Skip to primary navigation

 Instructions

-• Meanwhile, whisk dry ingredients, including lemon zest, together in a bowl.
+• Whisk dry ingredients, including lemon zest, together in a bowl.
 Set aside.

-• Add room temperature eggs and vanilla to buttermilk and poppyseed mixture.
+• Whisk room-temperature egg into the buttermilk and poppyseed mixture along with the sugar.
 Slowly drizzle in melted butter, whisking well until thoroughly combined.

 • Pour liquid ingredients into dry ingredients and gently fold together with a spatula just until combined.
-Do not over mix.
+Some lumps are okay.
+Do not overmix.

-• Cover muffin batter and let rest 30-60 minutes.
+• Cover muffin batter and let rest for 30-60 minutes.

-• Bake for 13-15 minutes at 400°F. The muffins will not brown on top, but a toothpick inserted should come out clean (as long as you don't piece a blueberry).
+• Bake mini muffins for 13-15 minutes at 400°F. The muffins will not brown much on top, but a toothpick inserted should come out clean (as long as you don't piece a blueberry).

 • Let cool in muffin tin 5-10 minutes, then remove to a rack to finish cooling completely.